rmurar/platform-sam-lora/README.md

+# Note
+This is fork from https://github.com/Wiz-IO/platform-sam-lora.git

+I'm adding here some small functionality, like (all is work in progress):

+* uploading using JLink
+* add definition for wlr089u0

+---
 # Microchip Atmel SAMR34/35 platform for PlatformIO

  **Version 0.1.2** ( [look here, to see if there is something new](https://github.com/Wiz-IO/platform-sam-lora/wiki/VERSION) )